What publishers are up to in 2019?

 — Heather Bryant (@HBCompass) December 7, 2018

-As per company’s VP of Sales and Revenue, Bob Huseby, Imgur will invest in B2B advertising and maintain positive content that attracts both users and advertisers.
+As per the company’s VP of Sales and Revenue, Bob Huseby, Imgur will invest in B2B advertising and maintain positive content that attracts both users and advertisers.

 The company has been running header bidding and direct partnership for a while.
 What makes it stand out is the content and how it capitalizes on them.
 If you have the right content evoking positive emotion, who doesn’t want to run a campaign and see?